 It is not difficult to grow your own bananas (free from chemicals!) so give it a go.
 They fruit well when given some shelter from wind, plenty of nutrients (gross feeders) and water.
 When the bananas are ripe cut out the whole palm and chop it up with the spade and leave around the base of suckers for compost.
 The plants will send out more shoots so they are continuous.
 They must be thinned each year to 3 or 4 suckers around each main palm.
 The number of bananas in our bunches is related to the circumference of the banana palm at the ground.
 If you look after your plants they will be large and have a strong thick base.
-Except for the dwarf varieties, they will grow to 3-4m tall.
+All our bananas are Australian Lady Finger varieties and will grow to 3-4m tall.